apollographql/apollo-server/docs/source/federation/hosted-gateway-definitions.md

 ---
 title: Hosted gateway configurations
-description: Managing gateways at scale # lmao
+description: Managing gateways at scale
 ---

 In many cases it is sufficient to define the list of services comprising a federated graph directly within the gateway: